 Try to include beneficial nutrients and food groups in your heart healthy eating plan.
 For example, potassium is an element and electrolyte that helps counteract the effects of sodium in the body, thus helping to control blood pressure.
 Dietary sources of potassium include veggies and fruit, especially bananas, potatoes, oranges and tomatoes.
 Whole grain foods, like oatmeal, whole wheat bread and brown rice are also good choices for a heart healthy diet.
 These foods are generally high in fiber and other nutrients that may help to reduce the risk of heart disease.
-Not sure if your favorite foods are heart healthy?
-The American Heart Association’s Heart-Check mark identifies products that meet criteria for a heart-healthy food as part of an overall sensible eating pattern.
-Check out a complete list of Campbell products that are certified by the American Heart Association and carry the Heart-Check mark.
+Visit our Product Nutrition Finder to learn more about our products.
+Check “heart healthy” to explore our products that meet that criteria.

 Make a commitment today to follow a heart healthy diet.
 Check out the Campbell Healthy Eating Plan for delicious menus that feature some of your favorite products and are consistent with the DASH Diet Eating Plan and the 2015 Dietary Guidelines for Americans.
 These menus also include potassium rich fruits and vegetables as well as whole grain products to help you on your path to a healthy heart!